“Welcome to Jordan” the Jordanian kids on board the bus told me with a smile on their faces.

 Visit Jordan now and enjoy its Arabian nights and moons!

-How safe is to visit Jordan in 2015?
+How safe is to visit Jordan?

 Jordan probably has the worst neighbours of them all in terms of terrorist threats and political unrest and sadly, tourism to Jordan has dropped significantly ever since ISIS appeared in neighbouring Iraq and Syria.